FloatingArrayDesign/FAModel/famodel/ontology/README.md

 The mooring line configurations lists the segment lengths and line types that make up each mooring line.
 Each line has a name that can then be specified as the MooringConfigID in the mooring systems section.
 Each line contains a list of sections that details the line section type and length.
 The line type name connects to information in the mooring [line section properties](#mooring-line-section-properties).
-Additionally, each line has an optional input which can list the ID of a [connector type](#mooring-connectors), such as an H-link or buoy.
+Additionally, before and after each line section has an optional input which can list the ID of a [connector type](#mooring-connectors), such as an H-link or buoy.
-This information allows the weight and buoyancy of the connections to be included in the model.
+This information allows the weight and buoyancy of the connections to be included in the model, and provides clarity on the location of the connector relative to different line sections.
 There is also a True/False options for whether the section length is adjustable.

-Each configuration also has an attachment input.
-This attachment generally provides information on the platform connection.
-The attachment information includes a type, which could be fairlead or padeye.
-Additionally, the attachment specifies the x,y,z coordinates of the relative position on the platform.
-This is neccessary to account for the fairlead radius of a specific platform.
-The attachment coordinates are rotated, depending on the line heading in the mooring systems section.

 ```yaml